KJaneD/KJaneD.github.io/README.md

 The QMRA framework uses mathematical modeling to characterize the risk associated with microbial contaminants in environmental matrices.
 The [QMRA Wiki](http://qmrawiki.org/) is a great resource to learn about the different components of a QMRA, to access peer-reviewed dose response models, and to explore different case studies.
 I attended the QMRA Institute in 2018 and have continued to apply that knowledge to better understand pathogen-related risks in surface and drinking waters.
 The next institute is planned for this upcoming July- [QMRA IV](https://events.anr.msu.edu/QMRAIV2022/).

 ## Professional Memberships
-I am a member of the Society for Risk Analysis and the Water Environment Federation.
+I am a member of the Society for Risk Analysis, Water Environment Federation and Association of Environmental Engineering and Science Professors.